 If you’re feeling discontented in your teaching career, you don’t have to keep pushing through.
 There are several career paths you can choose from by leveraging the transferable skills you’ve developed in your career so far.

-Today, we’ll guide you on crafting an impressive teacher resume when changing careers so that you can land the job you really want
+Today, we’ll guide you on crafting an impressive teacher resume when changing careers so that you can land the job you really want.

-What Are Some Jobs For Former Teachers?
+What Are Some Jobs For Former Teachers to Make a Career Change Into?

 EdTech Professional